Blink behaviour (blink v0.6.1)

 Overview

-Blink simplifies database seeding by providing a structured way to build and insert records:
+Blink simplifies database seeding by providing a structured way to build and insert rows:

-Stores are the central data unit in Blink.
-A Store is a struct that holds the records you want to seed, along with any contextual data you need during the seeding process but do not want to insert into the database.
+Seeders are the central data unit in Blink.
+A Seeder is a struct that holds the rows you want to seed, any contextual data you need during the seeding process, and internal state that Blink uses to execute the bulk insert.

 tables: %{